jrasmusson/ios-professional-course/Bankey/14-Error-Handling/README.md

 }
 ```

-How can we ensure that when a `severError` occurs, one kind of alert gets displayed, yet when a decodingError` occurs another gets displayed.
+How can we test that?
+The short answer is in it's current form unit testing this is not easy.
+So let's talk about the power of extraction.

 ### The power of extraction

 ![](images/7.png)

 One of the most powerful things you can do while unit testing is extract logic.
-By extracting things out of your view controllers, and breaking them down into smaller testable bits, you suddenly gain the ability to take things that look big and daunting, and break them down into smaller more manageable peices.
+By extracting things out of your view controllers, and breaking them down into smaller bits, you suddenly gain the ability to take things that look big and daunting, and break them down into smaller more manageable pieces.

 Take this display function here.
-It's really doing two things.
+It's function is really doing two things.

 ```swift
 private func displayError(_ error: NetworkError) {